sreerampeela/network_analysis/README.md

 # network_analysis
 Files and scripts used for pneumococcal network construction and analysis

-The final network is in the spn_pan_net.tab
+The final network is in the spn_largecc_edgelist.tab

 The large connected component is the graphml file